 When the jury came to the stage after their deliberations, David Pountney revealed that, as they were divided and unable to agree on a single winner, there would be two, Catriona Morison and Ariunbaatar Ganbaatar.
 The news was received with gasps of surprise from the audience, but also, after people had had the chance to digest this news, with favourable reactions from many.
 I do not quibble with the reasons for either of these talented singers being awarded a winner’s prize, but those reasons must be so very different that the jury had clearly not agreed on criteria for judging, and this does entrants for the Cardiff Singer of the World Song Prize in future years a disservice.
 That said, both these winners have enormous potential for successful careers, and the world of music is certainly the richer for that.

-Header photo of joint winners, Ariunbaatar Ganbaatar and Catriona Morison, by Brian Tarr
+Header photo of joint winners of the BBC Cardiff Singer of the World Song Prize, Ariunbaatar Ganbaatar and Catriona Morison, by Brian Tarr